rinq/websocket/README.md

 emitted from the session as a [*response* event](#session.event.response).

-Errors supplied to the handler, or emitted via a [*response* event](#session.event.response) will typically be *Overpass* [failures], which are sent by the server handling the command, but they can also be regular JavaScript errors for unexpected circumstances.
+Errors supplied to the handler, or emitted via a [*response* event](#session.event.response) will typically be *Rinq* [failures], which are sent by the server handling the command, but they can also be regular JavaScript errors for unexpected circumstances.

 Generally speaking, specific handling should exist for any relevant [failures], and a single catch-all for unexpected errors should also exist.
 To differentiate